Frequently Asked Questions (FAQ)

 Q1.
 Why does my player not show in the selection list on the scorecard but shows in the list of players?

 It will be either that the player is not assigned to the respective club or they are set as inactive.
-Check the player's "Current Club" field in their player record by clicking on Players in the top menu and then Details next to the specific player.
-Also, check that the player is active in the player record by ensuring their "Active" field is checked.
-If the players still don't show then check that the teams are actually members of the correct clubs via Teams/Details.
+Check the player's "Current Club" field in their player record by clicking on Players in the top menu and then the edit symbol next to the specific player.
+Also, check that the player is active by ensuring their "Active" field is on.
+If the players still don't show then check that the teams involved are actually members of the correct clubs via the Teams menu item.

 Q2.
 What should I do to secure my Cricket Statz database?

-Some helpful tips on how to improve security of your database:
+Some tips on how to improve security of your database:

 Q3.
 I have 1000 matches in my database over many seasons.
 Does that mean I need to subscribe to the 1000 match subscription level?

 No, you only need to subscribe to the number of matches that you expect to play over your 12 month subscription period.
-Results from matches played prior to the start of your current subscription period are included at no extra charge.
+Matches played prior to the start of your current subscription period do not count towards the match count.

 Q4.
 I have just entered a match but the stats from that match aren't included in reports.
 How do I get them to show?

+You probably have your database set up to require matches to be approved.
 Matches need to be "Approved" before the the stats from the match appear in any of the reports.
-Go into the match details via the admin panel, check the "locked/approved" check box and hit save.
-We have this function so that you can add other users to the system to help you enter scorecards while you retain control over what is approved.
+If you have access to approve matches then go into the match details via the admin panel, click the "Approved - Yes" button and hit save.
+We have this function so that admins can add other users to the system to help enter scorecards while still retaining control over what is approved.

 Q5.
 How do I enter a batter retirement so that partnerships are calculated correctly?

 For retired (not out): Set their howout to "retired" and enter the current wickets fallen and team score in the Retirements section of the scorecard for each batter that retires (not out).
-For example, if an opener retires with team score 50 and no wicket has fallen then they retire at FOW 0/score 50.
+For example, if an opener retires at a team score of 50 and no wicket has fallen then they retire at FOW 0/score 50.
 If another batter retires when 2 wickets have already fallen and the team score is 100 then they retire at FOW 2/score 100.
 If the retiring batter does not return then you can safely leave the "returns at" section blank.
 Do not enter anything in the normal FOW section for retired not out batters.
+Cricket Statz will use retirement information to assign partnership runs to the active batters. eg. If batter A and batter B have a partnership of 50 runs before batter A retires (not out) and batter C joins the crease and then batter A and C put on another 20 runs before batter A gets out then two separate partnerships will be recorded: 50 runs for A&B and 20 runs for A&C.

 For retired (out): Set their howout to "retired out" and enter their FOW as normal.
 Do not enter such players in the retirement section.

 Q6.
-How can I copy my data from Cricket Statz?
+How can I copy my stats and match data from Cricket Statz so I can preserve the club history?

 All stats reports can be copied to a spreadsheet where you can save the stats for your own safe-keeping.
 See our guide on how to do this.
-The complete player summary report (from the admin panel reports function) is a full report of the stats for all of your players and is a great way to backup your stats offline.
+The complete player summary report (from the admin panel reports function) is a full report of the stats for all of your players and is a great way to safely store your stats offline.
 Other reports such as match scorecards or player pages can also be copied using the same process.
-Alternatively, all stats and match reports can be printed to a PDF file for safe keeping via the print function in your browser.
+Alternatively, stats and match reports can be printed to PDFs for safe keeping via the print function in your browser.

 Those with access level 8 can also download a JSON extract of your entire database by selecting Setup/Extract from the admin panel.
-This is an extract of the database in a human-readable JSON format for your own records.
-It can be opened by any text file viewer such as Notepad.
+This is an extract of all the matches in your database in a human-readable JSON format for your own records.
+JSON is the most common data format in the world.
+The extract file can be opened by any text file viewer such as Notepad.
 It is recommended to do this regularly and store it safely.
-Note that it cannot be used to restore the online database.

 Yes!
-This can be done from the admin panel.
+This can be done for a wide range of 3rd party services from the admin panel.
 Choose Import from the top menu to get started.
 More details

 Q8.
 Where can I increase or decrease the number of players on a scorecard?